Unit 1 - Practice Quiz

 C. Simple Batch Systems

-D. Distributed Systems
+D. Real-Time Systems

 14 What is the final state of a process after it has finished execution and its resources have been reclaimed?